Information on Telemarketing Bonds

 SuretyBonds.com is legally licensed to issue telemarketing bonds in every state.
 Whether you work in Arizona, Florida, Utah or California, we can bond you!

 Although phone solicitation is a great way to reach new customers, there are rules and regulations within the the telemarketing industry to prevent customer harassment.
 Most states require that telemarketers and telephone solicitors maintain an active telemarketing surety bond.
 Telemarketing companies usually have to purchase this type of surety bond before applying for or renewing a business license.
-The surety experts here at SuretyBonds.com know that bonding can be a confusing topic, so we’ve developed this special guide for telemarketing professionals to understand the bonding process.
+The surety experts at SuretyBonds.com have developed this simple guide for telemarketing professionals to understand the bonding process.

 Learn More About Telemarketing Bonds

-These bonds require that telemarketing companies and telemarketing professionals abide by industry regulations.
-Three parties are involved with every telemarketing surety bond that’s issued.
+Three parties are involved with every telemarketing surety bond that’s issued:

 - The principal is the telemarketing company or professional that purchases the bond as a guarantee that obligations will be completed according to the bond’s terms.